 Bottom Line

 A few years ago, you wouldn't find many buy Southwest points promotions, yet Southwest has offered quite a few recently.
-This up-to-50% discountwhich means Rapid Rewards points on sale for as little as 1.5¢ apiece — matches the best Southwest buy-points promotion we've ever seen.
+This 45% discountwhich means Rapid Rewards points on sale for as little as 1.65¢ apiece — is decent, but not the best we've ever seen.

 For rates and fees of the cards mentioned in this post, please visit the following links: Chase Sapphire Preferred® Card (Rates & Fees), Ink Business Preferred® Credit Card (Rates & Fees), and Southwest Rapid Rewards® Priority Credit Card (Rates & Fees)